Learn

 IRS Form 1099-S: Proceeds from Real Estate Transactions

-Learn about IRS Form 1099-S, which reports proceeds from the sale of real estate.
-Understand reporting requirements, the home sale exclusion.
+IRS Form 1099-S reports proceeds from the sale of real estate.
+Reporting requirements, the home sale exclusion.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1099-S reports the proceeds from real estate transactions; sales or exchanges of land, residential property, commercial property, and certain other real property interests.
 If you sold a home, investment property, or vacant land during the tax year, the closing agent or title company likely filed this form with the IRS.
 Understanding the 1099-S is crucial for properly reporting real estate gains and claiming valuable exclusions like the home sale exclusion under IRC Section 121.